Do you like the person you’ve become?

 It took me a few days to get acclimated to my new surroundings.
 I was amazed how this natural environment was such a contrast to what I was used to.
 This was how God made it to be.
 Cool, crisp air, and the sun pouring into the windows so brightly, you needed sunglasses to walk through the house.

 Feeling the warmth from the fireplace, and sleeping under a down comforter, in August.

 I had become more connected virtually than to nature.
 For this natural environment to seem like Twilight Zone material is not natural.

 I shouldn’t feel more comfort looking at a phone screen lit up, than the night sky.
 The sight and sound of a raging river should not be noise, it should be a soothing sound.
-I find it humorous now, that my first thought was to post a picture of it on Facebook, instead of just enjoying it.
+I find it humorous, that my first thought was to post a picture of it on Facebook, but instead I chose to just enjoy it.